PLJean/checkers-3d/README.md

 ## [Click to Play Checkers now!] (http://patrickjean.me/checkers)

-This is a project I'm currently working on.
-Made using three.js and obviously, Javascript.
-Currently taking class so development on it is slow... :'(

 ## How to play

 1. Wait for your turn as indicated in the top left corner.